TransLink is Metro Vancouver’s main public transit system that includes buses, the SkyTrain, SeaBus and West Coast Express.

 The Expo Line travels from Waterfront Station and then branches, with each section leading to either Burnaby, Surrey or New Westminster.
 The Canada Line goes from Waterfront Station in downtown Vancouver to Richmond and YVR Airport.
 Last but not least, the Millennium Line runs from Vancouver to Port Moody, Coquitlam and Burnaby.

-An interesting feature of the SkyTrains is that, since they began to operate back in 1986, they operate with no staff or conductor on board.
+An interesting feature of the SkyTrains is that, since they started running back in 1986, they operate with no staff or conductor on board.
 They are fully automated (with conductors working remotely to make sure things go smoothly)!

 The SeaBus is the ferry service linking North Vancouver with the downtown Vancouver area, and, by doing so, to the rest of Metro Vancouver.
 The ferry runs from Lonsdale Quay to Waterfront Station and it can carry up to 400 passengers at a time.
 The boat departs approximately once every 15 minutes and it takes about a quarter of an hour to cross from one side of Burrard Inlet to the other (which is faster than driving via one of the bridges even in good traffic).